openshift/enhancements/enhancements/security/bmc-ca-certificate-support.md

 ### API Extensions

-Add an optional map field `bmcCACert` under `platform.baremetal` in `install-config.yaml`.
-Users can configure multiple sets of CA certificates with the names they desire, and within each set, multiple certificates can also be configured.
-For example, setting a generic CA certificate (which includes multiple certificates) for the cluster and assigning dedicated CA certificates to certain baremetal nodes.
+Add an optional string field `bmcCACert` under `platform.baremetal` in `install-config.yaml`.
+Administrators can add the CA certificates used in cluster deployment to this field.

 ```diff
  # install-config.yaml